 Meeting the king of Carpathian forests

 On Monday 17th June I found the sole on my boot started unsealing.
-Looking into map I realized I cannot make it to Turčianské Teplice if I follow the E8 route.
+Looking into map I realized I could not make it to Turčianské Teplice if I followed the E8 route.
 There should be a package waiting for me I had sent from Dubňany.
 So I decided to go straight through the Turčiany valley.
-I followed the GPS through the fields, roads and I even crossed the Turiec river as I tried to avoid asphalt roads.
+I followed the GPS through the fields, roads and I even crossed the Turiec river as I tried to avoid the asphalt roads.
 All this effort only to get to the post office before 6 pm closing time.
 A bit exhausted I picked up the parcel at 5:25, repacked and send back home about 300g of stuff I realized I do not need.

 After an exhausting day I was looking forward to a reward in the form of pizza.
-As usual, my order started by sitting close to a socket, plugging in the charger and surrounding it by: smartphone, smartwatch, batteries, headlamp and a keyboard.
+As usually, my order started by sitting close to a socket, plugging in the charger and surrounding it by: smartphone, smartwatch, batteries, headlamp and keyboard.

 In order to charge as fast as possible I used a charger with 3 USB sockets: one with QC 3.0 for quick charging my phone, another 12W one for charging four 18650 batteries (optionally with a splitter to 3 microUSB cables) and another 12W socket for other batteries or devices.
 The batteries plus a lightweight adapter are lighter than a powerbank and enable me to charge/discharge them individually, thus having better control over the juice reserves.
 I made several capacity tests before picking up 2 noname batteries along with 2 Nitecore ones.
 My feeling was that the noname batteries charged faster (due to lack of protection) so I used them more often keeping Nitecore as power reserve.